anhcraft/config/docs/Internal.md

 - `@Transient`: strictly avoid normalization
   - **Note:** A transient field is ignored from the schema.
 However, using `@Transisent` includes the field and only avoid normalization
 - `@Constant`: strictly avoid denormalization
-  - **Note:** A constant/final field is included in the schema and denormalizable by default.
-However, using `@Constant` explicitly avoid denormalization
+  - **Note:** A constant/final field maybe included in the schema and denormalizable.
+Using `@Constant` explicitly avoid denormalization

-- `@Payload`: specify the payload type (see: Generic resolution)
+### Property in a dictionary schema
+- The dictionary schema is generated imperatively, so as its property
+- Name and Type is defined when building the property

 ### Validation
 - Provides simple value validation
   + For example: `@Validate("not-null, not-empty")`
-  + Multiple parameters are separated by comma
+  + Checks are separated by comma
-  + Space in-between is optional
+  + Space in-between is skipped
   + Applies to **denormalization** only
 - Not-null:
   - Enforces an object to be non-null